SoftwareAG/c8y-docs/src/render/guides/concepts/domain-model/operations.html.md

 For example, an operation to set a switch to a certain state is idempotent.
 No matter how often the switch is set to "on", it will be "on" afterwards.
 An operation to toggle a switch is not idempotent -- the result depends on whether the operation was run an odd or an even number of times.

-More information can be found in [device control](/guides/reference/device-control) in the Reference guide.
+More information can be found in [Device control](/guides/reference/device-control) in the Reference guide.